Combing for Credentials: Active Pattern Extraction from Smart Reply: Experimental Setup

 \section{Experimental Setup}

-~ For our Smart Reply scenario, we train GPT-2~\cite{RadfordWCLAS19} and Bert2Bert~\cite{b2bmodel} models on a training set (sampled from Reddit data set~\cite{henderson2019repository}) consisting of 100,000 message-response text pairs to output top-3 text responses for any query message (as described in \autoref{sec:smart_reply}).
-We describe the training pipeline in which we evaluate our attack in \autoref{sec:train_modification}.
-Next, we discuss how we obtain the sensitive data and the poisoning points in \autoref{sec:ssd} and \autoref{sec:pp} respectively.
-In \autoref{sec:model_training}, we briefly describe the Smart Reply model training, and discuss about the query generation process in \autoref{sec:query_generation}. \autoref{sec:evaluation_metric} describes the attack evaluation metric and the various parameters that we vary to evaluate the effectiveness of our pattern extraction attacks.
+~ For our Smart Reply scenario, we train GPT-2~\cite{gpt2paper} and Bert2Bert~\cite{b2bmodel} models on a training set (sampled from Reddit data set~\cite{henderson2019repository}) consisting of 100,000 message-response text pairs to output top-3 text responses for any query message (as described in \autoref{sec:smart_reply}).
+We describe our scrubbing process in \autoref{sec:scrubber} and then discuss how we obtain the sensitive data and the poisoning points in \autoref{sec:ssd} and \autoref{sec:pp} respectively.
+In \autoref{sec:model_training}, we briefly describe the Smart Reply model training. \autoref{sec:evaluation_metric} describes the attack evaluation metrics and the various parameters that we vary to evaluate the effectiveness of our attacks.